Chair, Pharmacy Board of Australia

 Pharmacists whose application is received on time, or during the following one-month late period, can continue practising while their application is processed.

 If you do not apply to renew your registration by 31 December 2019 you will have lapsed registration.
 You will be removed from the the Register of Pharmacists and will not be able to practise your profession in Australia.

 For more information, see:

-The Board is sharing this SafeScript information on behalf of the Victorian Department of Health and Human Services.
+The Board is sharing this SafeScript information on behalf of the Department of Health and Human Services.
 This information is specifically relevant to pharmacists practising in Victoria and follows information previously published by the Board in March 2018.